AdaCore/ada-spark-rfcs/features/rfc-oop-aggregates-and-assignments.rst

 Class-Wide Assignments
 ----------------------

-Class wide assignments lead to dispatching calls to 'Clone and 'Adjust, ensuring that the whole object is copied.
+Class wide assignments lead to dispatching calls to 'Assign, ensuring that the whole object is copied.
 They also require the two tags to be equal, like today in Ada.
 Unless the type is mutable, in which case the 'Class'Assign operation will be called (see later).
 This is the code for immutable class wide